OSGP/Documentation/chapter1/section2.md

 - GivWenZen, extension for FitNesse to use Given When Then scenario's
 - FitNesse, acceptance testing framework, makes use of wiki.
+- Cucumber, automated acceptance testing, based on scenario's from stories.